 - icing (confectioners’/powdered) sugar for dusting

+- Prep work.
 Preheat the oven to 180°C (350°F / gas mark 4).
-Line a 20 cm x 20 cm (8 in x 8 in) square baking tin (pan) with aluminium foil, allowing the foil to overhang on two sides of the tin (pan).
+Line a 20 cm x 20 cm (8 in x 8 in) square baking tin (pan) with aluminum foil, allowing the foil to overhang on two sides of the tin (pan).
 Spray lightly with baking spray or grease with butter.